-Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open and the Olympics, plus NCAA Final Four connections, NASCAR, the Kentucky Derby and Indianapolis 500, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10.
+A Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
+From pro football’s Super Bowl to baseball’s World Series, from dynamic soccer’s World Cup to golf’s and tennis’ U.S. Open, major auto racing, plus NCAA Final Four connections, Tour de France cycling, more major tennis like Wimbledon, tiny connections to that NBA and a little NHL, major college football, Kentucky Derby, aquatics and Olympic Games, that sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10.
 An Olympic-bound athlete used that road to take some real track travels. – Obrey Brown

 University of Redlands track & field coach Clay Brooks raved about Ruth Kleinsasser.
-So did his boss, Ted Runner.
+So did his boss, Director of Athletics Ted Runner.

-Kleinsasser, eventually marrying as Ruth Caldwell or Ruth Wysocki, stepped onto the track at the Los Angeles Coliseum nine years after spending that frosh season at Redlands.
+Kleinsasser, eventually marrying as Ruth Caldwell and also Ruth Wysocki, stepped onto Los Angeles Coliseum’s Olympic Games track some nine years after spending that frosh season at Redlands.
 Those two men, Brooks and Runner, watched with great interest.

 That Alhambra-born Kleinsasser, who competed at Azusa High School, was a prized performer at Redlands in 1975.
-What made Kleinsasser special was her true dedication to that sport.
+What made Kleinsasser special was her true dedication.
 She was a lifer in track.

 It started in age-group races in the late 1960s, starting an eventual period of about 30 years, until she became an over-40 Masters runner in 1997.
 In between, there was plenty to remember.

-As an Azusa High senior in 1973, she ran a 2:16 to win the CIF Southern Section 880-yard championship.
-She also sped around the track to win the 440 in 57.3.
+As an Azusa High senior in 1973, she ran a 2:16 to win a CIF-Southern Section 880-yard championship.
+She also sped around the track over 440 yards, winning in 57.3.
 That’s as tough of a double in any championship meet.

-Since there was no State meet held for girls that year – one would start in 1975 – Kleinsasser never had a chance to prove her prep domination.
+Since there was no State meet held for girls that year – one would start in 1975 – Kleinsasser never had a chance to prove her prep domination throughout California.

 A YEAR IN REDLANDS